-If an object is in the path of the sunroof while it is closing, the anti-pinch feature will detect the object and stop the sunroof from closing at the point of the obstruction.
-The sunroof and sunshade will then return to the open or vent position.
-To close the sunroof once the obstruction has
+If an object is in the path of the sunroof/sunshade when it is closing, the anti-pinch feature will detect the object and stop the sunroof/ sunshade from closing at the point of the obstruction.
+The sunroof/ sunshade will then return to the full-open position.
+To close the sunroof/sunshade, see "Express Open/Express Close" earlier in this section.